zeromq/libzmq/README.md

 ## Supported platforms <a name="#platforms"/>

 Libzmq is mainly written in C++98 with some optional C++11-fragments.
-Any platform with a conforming C++98-compiler and -library should be able to produce a working library.

 For configuration either autotools or CMake is employed.
+See below for some lists of platforms, where libzmq has been successfully compiled on.

 ### Supported platforms with primary CI